scilus/scil-documentation/source/arriving/welcome.rst

 Onboarding new students
 =======================

+Where to start?
+""""""""""""""""

+1. When you first arrive in the lab, take the time to set everything well on your computer.
+See below for a list of useful accounts you should create and software/tools you should install.

+2. You can check each of our tools pages for a description and for some tutorials (Tractoflow, Recobundles, etc.).

+3. Before starting a project that includes programing, please read carefully the :ref:`ref_coding_standards` page to understand how we usually code in our lab.

+4. Before starting a project that includes data, please read carefully the :ref:`ref_organization_standards` page to understand where to get your data or where to save your data.

 Important rooms and places
 """"""""""""""""""""""""""
 Chantal Proulx, Lynn Lebrun, Karine Bolduc and generally the Faculty’s offices are important and you should know where they are.
 Ask someone in the lab or Maxime to guide you.